I've heard of Fair Trade coffee, chocolate, and other stuff, but music? What do you mean?

 We really love all the musicians that play for us and all the above looks good.
 But what will being a FTM venue cost us?

 Under Fair Trade Music, your venue commits to pay a guaranteed minimum wage equal to Local 1000 scales.
-These are currently:
+As of November 2022, the Local 1000 membership voted to raise our minimum scales.

 In addition, as a FTM venue in the U.S., you must honor an AFM member's request, if he or she should make it, to contribute a percentage to the AFM pension on the musician's behalf through an LS-1 contract.
 This ordinarily means an additional 10.19% of the minimum scale wage.
 For a solo artist that is an additional $12.22 if you are a small venue.
 It's an additional $25.47 if you're a large concert venue.
 Canadian venues pay under a different contract.
 Call the Local 1000 office for details.